| Title: | Conducts Analyses Informing Ecosystem Restoration Decisions |

 exclude |

-a list of character strings specifying components to be excluded from calculations. |
+a vector of character strings specifying components to be excluded from calculations.
+Non-NULL 'exclude' inputs are only applicable to models that explicitly provide instructions for use in the note column of HSImetadata. |

 US Fish and Wildlife Service.
 (1980).
 Habitat as a basis for environmental assessment.
 Ecological Services Manual, 101.